Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Inverse problem

 where $\Gamma_{p_0 \vert p_t,m}$ is the covariance matrix of the initial pressure distribution given by \eqref{eq:acoustic_posterior_cov} corresponding to the $m$:th incident electric field, and $\mathrm{diag}(\cdot)$ denotes a block diagonal matrix.
-The prior model for the dielectric parameters is chosen as the Gaussian Ornstein-Uhlenbeck distribution \cite{rasmussen_book} with a covariance
+The prior model for the dielectric parameters used in this work is the Gaussian Ornstein-Uhlenbeck distribution \cite{rasmussen_book} with a covariance

 where $\tilde{\sigma}_\sigma$ and $\tilde{\sigma}_{\epsilon_r}$ are the standard deviations of the conductivity and relative permittivity, respectively.
 Furthermore, $\Pi$ is defined as